It’s funny how life plays out sometimes.

 Well, Carter told MayorsManor they were always in contact with each other, but Doughty tells a different story – of course.

 “To be honest, we didn’t talk very much.
-I text him every once and a while to make sure he was starting my car for me and stuff like that,” recalled Doughty.
+I text him every once in a while to make sure he was starting my car for me and stuff like that,” recalled Doughty.

 Lewis was perhaps a bit more honest.